 - Discord will not take legal action against users who follow the instructions and disclose vulnerabilities.

 - It responds to reports of vulnerabilities as quickly as possible, usually within 24 hours.

-- Discord provides a detailed account of the steps that it took to address any issues you raised.
+- Discord provides a detailed account of its steps to address any issues you raised.

-- Discord even rewards you with awesome stuff based on the validity, severity, and scope of each issue you have disclosed.
+- Discord even rewards you with awesome stuff based on the validity, severity, and scope of each point you have disclosed.

 What can you do in Discord?

 Anyone who needs a place for social networking to send a direct message and talk with their friends and communities should use Discord.
 Discord servers create social networks for gaming, comedy fan groups, yoga courses, and even running entire podcasting companies.

 Discord is home to many communities, including school clubs, gaming communities, art communities, and groups of friends who want to spend time together.